ea-foundation/raise/README.md

 - `receipt_text`: Text to show next to the checkbox
 - `success_text`: Text to show upon confirmation in step 3
 - `account`: Account used to populate `account` in the webhook payload and select the appropriate bank details from [bank accounts](#bank-transfer).
-- `provider_hover_text`: Object with language properties (e.g. "en").
+- `provider_hover_text`: Object with language properties (e.g. "en") if you have several languages.
 The values are objects with payment provider properties (e.g. "stripe").
 The values are strings that are inserted into the title property of the corresponding payment provider labels.

 Supports placeholders: `%country%`, `%payment_method%`, `%purpose%`, `%reference_number%`, `%bank_transfer_formatted%`